xvillaneau/adventofcode-python/aoc_2019/docs/day_04.md

     ...
 ```

-This code does not work yet though.
-If the only strict pair is in the two last digits, then the number will not pass the test.
-Try walking through the above code with 11 as input to see for yourself.
-So we need to add a final check on `streak` once the loop is over:
+This code does not work quite yet though.
+If the only strict pair is in the last two digits, then the number will not pass the test.
+Try walking through the code above with `11` as input to see for yourself.
+One way to work around this is to check `streak` one last time after the loop ends:

 ```python
 def check_password_2(number):